 Oh, let me count the ways!

-My absolute favorite way to eat this peanut butter brownie skillet is right out of the oven, so it’s still warm and gooey, with vanilla ice cream on top.
+My absolute favorite way to eat this peanut butter brownie skillet is right out of the oven, so it’s still warm and gooey, with vanilla ice cream on top with a drizzle of chocolate syrup and maybe even caramel sauce.
 There’s nothing that compares to a warm chocolate dessert with cool, creamy ice cream on top, is there?!